lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * ID_CRED_x = { TBD4 : uri }, for x = I or R,

 * ID_CRED_x MAY contain the actual credential used for authentication, CRED_x.
-For example, a certificate chain can be transported in ID_CRED_x with COSE header parameter c5c or x5chain, defined in {{I-D.mattsson-cose-cbor-cert-compress}} and {{I-D.ietf-cose-x509}}.
+For example, a certificate chain can be transported in ID_CRED_x with COSE header parameter c5c or x5chain, defined in {{I-D.ietf-cose-cbor-encoded-cert}} and {{I-D.ietf-cose-x509}}.

 It is RECOMMENDED that ID_CRED_x uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
 ID_CRED_I and ID_CRED_R are transported in the 'ciphertext', see {{m3}} and {{m2}}.